#WeKnowWood: Fraunhofer WKI presents ceiling-system module at LIGNA 2023

 The German Federal Ministry of Food and Agriculture (BMEL) funded the project via the project management agency Fachagentur Nachwachsende Rohstoffe e.
 V. (FNR).
 The project is listed in the FNR funding database (funding codes 22007817 and 22023318).

-(German Agency for Renewable Resources)
+(German Agency for Renewable raw materials)

 Last modified: